RaphaelDk/MInimal-Kubernetes/README.md

 ### How to run

-run deploy.sh
+deploy.sh

+kubectl port-forward service/maitre-gims-service 3000:3000
+or
+kubectl port-forward service/angele-service 3000:3000

-Go to minikube_ip:32100
+Go to localhost:3000